 pumps) an attractive alternative to consumers on a cost, rather than performance, basis.
 A switch from gas to electricity will, however, increase source energy consumption due to the inefficiencies of losses in generation, transmission and distribution of electricity.
 This is particularly true if the heat pumps with lower performance are selected for cost reasons and, on very cold weather days, when heat pumps don’t function well, built-in backup resistance heaters are triggered.
 The resulting increased source energy use is contrary to the stated goals of the legislation that provides the basis for efficiency standards.

 The DOE finds in its analysis that fuel switching will occur but that the rule overall will remain beneficial.
 This appears to be based on a number of assumptions that are not well documented.
 For example, the statement “if the payback time of a higher efficiency furnace is 3.5 years or longer, then customers will switch to an electric appliance” is not supported by cited sources.
-We understand that AGA attempted to obtain clarification on this threshold, but was not successful.
+We understand that the AGA attempted to obtain clarification on this threshold, but was not successful.
 We also understand that other industry organizations have conducted additional research into the fuel switching assumptions (GTI, AGA, AGPA).
 SoCalGas has concerns that the DOE’s assumptions within the fuel switching analysis are not self-explanatory or transparent, which hinders our attempts to review the DOE’s work.

 DOE analysis shows that low-income consumers may bear a larger burden than other consumers should this rule advance.
 This burden is compounded by the fact that low- and fixed-income homeowners typically live in smaller spaces which require less energy to heat, further reducing the potential value of a high-efficiency product to this consumer segment.
 NOPR participant AGL Resources, Inc. calculated that the overwhelming majority of low- and fixed-income homeowners will receive neutral or negative LCC savings if they install a new condensing furnace.
 The situation in Southern California would be worse due to the mild climate.
 Additionally, low- and fixed-income renters will be forced to deal with higher rents when landlords are required to install high-efficiency furnaces and pass on those costs, as they are likely to do.